rafaelovieira/treinamento-decisions-card/01-Treinamento-SQL/02-Exercicios-Vida-Real/Exercicio_107.md

 ), tabela AS (
 	SELECT DISTINCT situacao
 	FROM status
-	WHERE situacao IS NOT null
+	WHERE situacao IS NOT NULL
 	UNION ALL
 	SELECT 'Pendente Análise'
 ), contagem AS (
+	SELECT
+	    situacao,
-	SELECT situacao, COUNT(id_cliente) AS quantidade
+	    COUNT(id_cliente) AS quantidade
 	FROM status
 	WHERE situacao IS NOT NULL
 	GROUP BY situacao
 ), tabela_contagem AS (
+	SELECT
+	    t.situacao AS situacao,
-	SELECT t.situacao AS situacao , COALESCE(c.quantidade, 0) AS quantidade
+	    COALESCE(c.quantidade, 0) AS quantidade
 	FROM tabela t
 	LEFT JOIN contagem c ON t.situacao = c.situacao
+	ORDER BY
-	ORDER BY quantidade DESC, situacao
+	    quantidade DESC,
+	    situacao
 )
 SELECT
 	situacao,
 	quantidade,
 	ROUND(quantidade / (SELECT SUM(quantidade) FROM tabela_contagem) * 100, 2) AS percentual
 FROM tabela_contagem
-GROUP BY situacao, quantidade
+GROUP BY
+    situacao,
+    quantidade
 ORDER BY quantidade DESC;

 ```